 - Add garlic and sauté for another 1-2 minutes.

-- Add all the spices and brewed saffron and sauté for another 1-2 minutes.
+- Add all the spices, salt, and brewed saffron and sauté for another 1-2 minutes.

-- Add the cooked lentils and raisins (if using).
-Mix well and sauté for another 1-2 minutes.
+- Add the plant-based ground beef (if using) and sauté a few minutes.
+Add the cooked lentils and raisins (if using).
+Combine well, and sauté for another 1-2 minutes.

 Make Basmati Rice: